stephanie-ndulue/ntaproject/README.md

 3. Software Interfaces
 Client Side: HTML, JavaScript
 Web Server: PHP
-Mobile App: Flutter

 4. Communications Interfaces
-The Customer must connect to the Internet to access the Website:
+The Customer must connect to the Internet to access the Website
-Dialup Modem of 52 kbps
-Broadband Internet
-Dialup or Broadband Connection with a Internet Provider.